Last update (when the Federal Reserve last changed interest rates):

 Here is a summary of the current maximum rates SBA banks may charge for loans originating this month:

 The published SBA interest rates are good for the entire month, and new rates are published on the first of every month.
-Since the implementation of the current methodology in October of 2009, the fixed rate component has been as low as 4.44% (December 2012) and as high as 7.33% (February 2018).
-Fixed rates have been slowly rising over the past year and may continue to increase in the near future as the U.S. Federal Reserve has indicated a desire to return interest rates to historical levels.
+Since the implementation of the current methodology in October of 2009, the fixed rate component has been as low as 4.44% (December 2012) and as high as 8.47% (November 2018) under the old methodology.

 Fixed versus Variable Interest Rates for 7(a) loans